pcrady/fife_image/README.md

 manually.
 If the app is closed from android studio with the stop button it will not kill the server.
 You must kill it manually.

+to build for MacOS:
+rm macos/dist/main
+flutter build macos

+to build for Windows: